COVID-19: Contact Tracing

 Who will receive a call from a Maine CDC Contact Tracer?

-- People who may have been in contact with someone diagnosed with COVID-19 will receive a call from a Maine CDC contact tracer.
+- People who are a close contact to someone with COVID-19 may receive a call from a Maine CDC contact tracer.

 What will I be asked?

 Contact tracers will ask you: